Skip to main content

 “My call tonight is for every American to commit at least two years -- 4,000 hours over the rest of your lifetime -- to the service of your neighbors and your nation.
 (Applause.)
 Many are already serving, and I thank you.
 If you aren't sure how to help, I've got a good place to start.
 To sustain and extend the best that has emerged in America, I invite you to join the new USA Freedom Corps.
 The Freedom Corps will focus on three areas of need: responding in case of crisis at home; rebuilding our communities; and extending American compassion throughout the world.”
 President George W. Bush, State of the Union Address, January 29, 2002.

-The USA Freedom Corps oversaw the creation of an online database for volunteer opportunities known as the Volunteer Network.
+The USA Freedom Corps oversaw the creation of an online database for national service and volunteer opportunities known as the Volunteer Network.
 Potential volunteers used the database to identify positions that matched their skills and interests.

-They also coordinated with volunteer service liaisons throughout the Federal government, and with volunteer-specific agencies such as the Corporation for National and Community Service (CNCS) and the Federal Emergency Management Agency (FEMA).
+The Freedom Corps through its coordinating council also worked with volunteer service liaisons throughout the Federal government, and with agencies overseeing national and volunteer service programs, such as the Corporation for National and Community Service (CNCS), Federal Emergency Management Agency (FEMA), Department of Health and Human Service, and Department of Justice.
 CNCS oversaw AmeriCorps and Senior Corps, which offered domestic service opportunities.
-FEMA oversaw Citizen Corps, which encouraged individuals to assist with disaster relief.
+FEMA oversaw VISTA, Citizen Corps, which encouraged individuals to assist with disaster relief.

 Image